Beasts of Burden

 Beasts of Burden is a comic book series created by writer Evan Dorkin and artists Jill Thompson and Benjamin Dewey, and published by American company Dark Horse Comics.
-The title centers on an eponymous team of intelligent animals that investigate different paranormal events that occur in their small neighborhood of Burden Hill.
+The title centers on an eponymous team of intelligent animals who investigate paranormal events in their small neighborhood of Burden Hill.
 The initial group consists of five dogs and a cat.
 They are often seen consulting with "Wise Dogs", local shamanic elders of their community.

 Publishing history

 The characters made their first appearance in a story titled "Stray" (written by Evan Dorkin with art by Jill Thompson) in The Dark Horse Book of Hauntings.
 They made subsequent appearances in The Dark Horse Book of Witchcraft, The Dark Horse Book of the Dead, and The Dark Horse Book of Monsters.

 Dorkin stated that he came up with the concept after being asked by Dark Horse editor Scott Allie to write a story for the horror anthology The Dark Horse Book of Hauntings.

 I wanted to write a haunted-house story, but not along traditional lines.
 After a few false starts I hit on the idea of a haunted doghouse, which became my pitch for Stray.
 Scott liked it and wanted me to draw it.
 I draw animals about as well as I breakdance, but Scott believed in me.
 Which was really nice.
 Luckily for us all, I convinced him to approach Jill Thompson instead.